JHGFD82/RoManTools/docs/Methodology.md

 ### 1.1.
 Segment Generation

 Every tool ("action") contained within RoManTools involves Chunk Processing.
 A "chunk" is a block of text representing a single word that includes letters and may or may not include apostrophes or dashes depending on the romanization method specified by action parameters.
-RoManTools uses [Regular Expressions](https://regexr.com/) to create chunks from inputted text in two steps: 1.
-Splitting text into individual words ("chunks"), 2. splitting words into syllables ("segments") if supported symbols are found (e.g., apostrophes and dashes for Pinyin, dashes for Wade-Giles).
+RoManTools uses [Regular Expressions](https://regexr.com/) to create chunks from inputted text in two steps:

+1. Splitting text into individual words ("chunks")
+2. Splitting words into syllables ("segments") if supported symbols are found (e.g., apostrophes and dashes for Pinyin, dashes for Wade-Giles)

 Numbers, other symbols, and spaces are separated into their own blocks and are discarded, with the exception of actions that have the `error_skip` parameter marked as `True`.
 A "segment" may include multiple syllables if dashes or apostrophes are not supplied.

 Please see [Input_Requirements.md](Input_Requirements.md) for details on what is required for inputted text per romanization method.